OWASP/threat-dragon/README.md

 which has the issues and pull requests from October 2015 up to June 2020.

-Threat Dragon is [primarily a web application](https://github.com/OWASP/threat-dragon/releases), with threat model files stored in GitHub.
+Threat Dragon is [primarily a web application](https://github.com/OWASP/threat-dragon/releases), with threat model files stored in GitHub or Bitbucket.
 Over time other storage methods will become available.

 There are [desktop versions](https://github.com/OWASP/threat-dragon/releases) of Threat Dragon which store the threat model files on the local filesystem rather than in a repository.